New York Philharmonic

-The New York Philharmonic, officially the Philharmonic-Symphony Society of New York, Inc., globally known as New York Philharmonic Orchestra (NYPO) or New York Philharmonic-Symphony Orchestra, is a symphony orchestra based in New York City.
-It is one of the leading American orchestras popularly referred to as the "Big Five".
-The Philharmonic's home is David Geffen Hall, located in New York's Lincoln Center for the Performing Arts.
+The New York Philharmonic is an American symphony orchestra based in New York City.
+Known officially as the Philharmonic-Symphony Society of New York, Inc., and globally known as the New York Philharmonic Orchestra (NYPO) or the New York Philharmonic-Symphony Orchestra, it is one of the leading American orchestras popularly called the "Big Five".
+The Philharmonic's home is David Geffen Hall, at New York's Lincoln Center for the Performing Arts.

 Founded in 1842, the orchestra is one of the oldest musical institutions in the United States and the oldest of the "Big Five" orchestras.
-Its record-setting 14,000th concert was given in December 2004.
+Its 14,000th concert was given in December 2004.

 History

 Founding and first concert, 1842

 The New York Philharmonic was founded in 1842 by the American conductor Ureli Corelli Hill, with the aid of the Irish composer William Vincent Wallace.
 The orchestra was then called the Philharmonic Society of New York.
 It was the third Philharmonic on American soil since 1799, and had as its intended purpose, "the advancement of instrumental music."
 The first concert of the Philharmonic Society took place on December 7, 1842, in the Apollo Rooms on lower Broadway before an audience of 600.
 The concert opened with Beethoven's Symphony No. 5, led by Hill himself.
 Two other conductors, German-born Henry Christian Timm and French-born Denis Etienne, led parts of the eclectic, three-hour program, which included chamber music and several operatic selections with a leading singer of the day, as was the custom.
 The musicians operated as a cooperative society, deciding by a majority vote such issues as who would become a member, which music would be performed and who among them would conduct.
 At the end of the season, the players would divide any proceeds among themselves.